Government Owned Hydroelectric Power

 History of the Mussel Shoals Generating Plant

-Congress then had to decide what to do with the partially completed generating plant.
+Congress had to decide what to do with the partially completed generating plant.
 George Norris, Senator from Nebraska, knew that, in the 1920s, privately-owned electric utilities were not extending service to the very poor rural communities of the Tennessee River Valley.
 So residents of those communities were living without the benefits of electricity.
 Their day-to-day lives were much like the lives of their parents and grandparents in the 18th and 19th centuries.
-To remedy this situation Norris proposed that the Federal government complete construction of the Mussel Shoals generating plant and deliver the low-cost electricity to the surrounding communities.
+Norris proposed that the Federal government complete construction of the Mussel Shoals generating plant and deliver the low-cost electricity to the surrounding communities.

 But Norris received little support from his fellow Senators.
 This was the era of the Bolshevik revolution in Russia.
 And there was fear that that revolution could come to the United States.
 The Senators were sympathetic to the argument of the utility industry that Government participation in the electric power industry would bring this country one step closer to Communism.
 Therefore, Congress solicited bids from private entities seeking to take over ownership of the Mussel Shoals generating plant.